 You need a dongle or MiFi to get mobile broadband

-Although many people do use dongles and MiFis, laptops that are pre-installed with broadband are becoming increasingly common.
+Although many people do use dongles and MiFis, laptops that are pre-installed with broadband are common too.

 Laptops can also be tethered to mobile phones, meaning that the phone acts an internet gateway for the laptop.

 Compare our best-selling mobile broadband with free laptop packages.